Part IA guide

 - Good academic practice vs academic misconduct (including plagiarism)

 - Exam information

 - How to give feedback on the course

 - Dyson Centre

-The Engineering Tripos comprises a two-year Part I followed by a two-year Part II.
+The Engineering Tripos comprises a two-year Part I followed by a two-year Part II - together they comprise the MEng.
 All CUED undergraduates study the same subjects for their first five terms.
 There is an element of choice in the sixth term, and in Part II students specialise in a chosen engineering area.

 NB.
 Throughout this guide 'week' refers to Thursday to Wednesday of the normal teaching term.

 The aims of Part I of the Engineering Tripos are to encourage and enable students to:

 - develop a sound understanding of the fundamentals of engineering science across a broad range of engineering disciplines;